google/codeworld/web/help/GuideUnit1.md

     | My program | is  | a drawing of | the CodeWorld logo. |     |

 * `program` is the **variable** that you're defining.
 A variable is a name for something.
-In most math, variables are just one letter long, and they stand for numbers.
-In CodeWorld, though, variables can name many different types of
+Usually in math, variables are just one letter long and store numbers.
+In CodeWorld, though, variables can store many different types of
-  values: numbers, pictures, colors, text, and even whole programs.
-Because you will use so many of them, you can name variables with whole words, always starting with a *lower-case* letter.
+  things: numbers, pictures, colors, text, and even whole programs.
+Because you will use so many of them, you can name variables with whole words.
+There are some rules for naming variables.
+Most importantly, they must start with a *lower-case* letter and cannot contain spaces.

 !!! collapsible: Camel case
     Sometimes, you may want more than one word to name a variable!
-The computer needs each variable to be a single word starting with a lower-case letter--so leave out the spaces.
+The computer needs each variable to be a single word or collection of words starting with a lower-case letter.
+But leave out spaces between words.
 To make it easier to tell when a new word starts, you can capitalize the *second* and *later* words.

     ![](camel.png width="30%")

-    In your first programs, `drawingOf` and `codeWorldLogo` were written in this way.
+    In your first program, `drawingOf` and `codeWorldLogo` were written in this way.
 It's often called **camel case**.
 Why?
 Because the variable name has humps!

-* The **equal sign** means "is" and tells the computer that two expressions mean the same thing.
-It is used to connect a variable with its definition.
+* The **equal sign** means "is" and assigns the expressions on the right to the variable on the left.
+The variable must always be on the left.

 * `drawingOf` is called a **function**.
 You'll use functions a lot, and you'll learn more about them later!
 This particular function, `drawingOf`, tells the